CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 ### Opening a file in your editor

+In the log some line may refer to the source code:

+* A line belonging to a traceback contains the path and the line in a file, e.g.:
+  `  File "virtualBuffers\__init__.pyc", line 226, in _getStoryLength`
+* The header line of a logged message contains the function which has logged this message, e.g.:
+  `INFO - config.ConfigManager._loadConfig (22:45:26.145) - MainThread (16580):`

-When looking at a traceback, you may want to open one of the source files to understand the cause and the context of the issue.
+You may want to open the file containing this code to understand the context of the traceback or the logged message.
-Press C to open the source code file corresponding to the current line of the traceback.
+Just press C to open this file.

 For this feature to work, you need to have configured your favorite editor's command.
 If you are not running NVDA from source, the location of NVDA source code also should have been configured.